Górniczy Agregat Gaśniczy: Notable usage

 GAG units have been used in Australia, most notably in 2000 at the Blair Athol Mine, Queensland, where one extinguished a 54-year-old coal fire.
-In 2003, a team from the Queensland Mine Rescue Service took a unit to West Virginia, where they successfully extinguished a 660 ft deep, two-month-old fire at Loveridge Mine, after ten days of continuous use.
+In 2003, a team from the Queensland Mine Rescue Service took a unit to West Virginia, where they extinguished a 660 ft deep, two-month-old fire at Loveridge Mine after ten days of continuous use.
 Queensland's unit was also transported to New Zealand in 2010 for use after the Pike River Mine disaster.